jwiegley/johnwiegley/drafts/reddit.md

                                    COMMENTS

+# What religious types agree on is the real nihilism

+> What the religious converts want to do is have a nice little mental package
+> they are constantly repping (proselytizing) that tells them what is going
+> on, that explains the world, that defines reality for them.

+What does religion have to do with it?
+That dichotomy is pushed by a few on this channel, apropos of nothing.
+What you’re describing is human behavior, of any stripe.

+A nihilism that negates false conceptions is what it’s all about, to awaken you.
+Once these conceptions are gone, nihilism is no longer a meaningful way to approach reality.
+Quite the opposite: “just suchness” is pure positivism, without contrast.

+People chewing pages from a cookbook to satisfy their hunger is enough to exasperate anyone.
+Don’t imagine it’s the failing of only one group, or one point of view.

 # Religion teacher trying to understand the Baha'i Faith

 I'm not sure we try to reconcile each religion's later institutionalized